openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 is the vector of cross-correlations between the prediction and the observations.

-As such, the Kriging predictor is defined as the following conditional
+As such, the GP predictor is defined as the following conditional
 distribution:

 .. math:: \tilde{Y}(\vect{x}) = \left[Y(\vect{x}) \mid \vect{Y} = \vect{y}, \vect{\theta}=\vect{\theta}^*, \sigma^2=(\sigma^2)^*\right]